Which city is cheaper, Myrtle Beach or Tampa?

 Here are a few nightlife and alcohol tours and activities from local tour providers in Tampa:

-When comparing the travel costs between Tampa and Myrtle Beach, we can see that Myrtle Beach is more expensive.
+When comparing the travel costs between Tampa and Myrtle Beach, we can see that Tampa is more expensive.
 However, the two cities are actually relatively comparable in price, as the difference is somewhat minimal.
 Generally, this means that you could travel with generally the same travel style and level of luxury in each place.
 Since both cities are in North America, it's no surprise that their costs are relatively close, as many destinations here have somewhat similar travel prices overall.

 Both places have a temperate climate with four distinct seasons.
 As both cities are in the northern hemisphere, summer is in July and winter is in January.